NBC’s news chairman defends handling of Weinstein story

-NEW YORK (AP) — NBC’s news chairman has sent an exhaustive defense of the network’s handling of Ronan Farrow’s investigation of Harvey Weinstein to his staff members, saying any speculation that the disgraced Hollywood mogul had any role in the network’s rejection of the story was baseless.
+NEW YORK (AP) — NBC’s news chairman sent an exhaustive defense of the network’s handling of Ronan Farrow’s investigation of Harvey Weinstein to his staff members, saying any speculation that the disgraced Hollywood mogul had any role in the network’s rejection of the story was baseless.

-After a disagreement with his managers over whether he had enough material for a story about Weinstein’s alleged sexual misconduct, Farrow took it to the New Yorker magazine.
-He later shared the Pulitzer Prize with The New York Times for their stories about Weinstein, which ignited the #MeToo movement.
+But after reading the letter that NBC News boss Andy Lack’s letter emailed to staff members on Monday, Farrow’s former producer, Rich McHugh, said that it pointed to the need for an independent investigation into the network’s handling of the story.

-NBC’s decision not to air a story became an embarrassment, and returned to the news last week when Farrow’s former producer publicly criticized the network.
+NBC’s decision not to air Farrow’s story, and to let him take it to the New Yorker magazine, became an embarrassment when he later shared a Pulitzer Prize with The New York Times for stories outlining Weinstein’s alleged sexual misconduct.

 Most Read Nation & World Stories